Last Updated on July 20, 2021

 Today I’m collaborating with Hotels.com to share some of my favourite hidden gems in my city.
 If this post makes you want to visit the city yourself, please check out these great hotels in Manchester.

-One of the great things about Manchester City Centre is that is isn’t too big.
-You can easily walk from one end to the other.
+One of the great things about Manchester City Centre is that it isn’t too big, making it the perfect UK city break destination.
 So if you’re staying in the City Center, you’ll have enough time to explore more than one of the exciting places this city’s got to offer.

 Manchester has some stunning pieces of architecture, one of them being the gorgeous Central Library near St. Peter Square.
 It’s very impressive to look at from the outside, but the inside might even be prettier.
 You’re free to have a walk around inside the library, just make sure not to be loud in the quiet areas (students use this place often!)